fish-shell/fish-shell/doc_src/tutorial.rst

 Hit tab again to cycle through the possibilities.
 The part in parentheses there (that "command" and "directory") is the completion description.
 It's just a short hint to explain what kind of argument it is.

-fish can also complete many commands, like git branches:
+ghoti can also complete many commands, like git branches:

 .. parsed-literal::
     :class: highlight